 Unwrapping these stainless-steel Zerostick pans from Ninja, we were impressed by the three chunky pans that greeted us.
 They come with several promises, including being 20x tougher than traditional non-stick, with no flaking or peeling; being dishwasher- and metal utensil-safe, plus scratch-resistant; being oven-safe to 260ºC; and having a 10-year replacement guarantee, including the Zerostick coating.

 We were able to test out at least some of these promises, especially the non-stick, when cooking both the onions and the porridge.
-Nothing stuck.
-The pans heated super-fast and were responsive to the raising and lowering of the heat.
+Nothing stuck, the pans heated super-fast and were responsive to the raising and lowering of the heat.
 And, though there is no need to put the pans in the dishwasher because a quick hand-wash was more than sufficient, we were happy with the dishwasher results.

 With the pasta, we heated the 1.5 litres of cold water to boiling in an impressive four minutes.
 We couldn’t test Ninja’s longevity claims, but the pans certainly feel sufficiently well made to bear this out.